apache/trafficserver/doc/admin/security-options.en.rst

 In order to accomplish this, we

-2. Edit the following variables in the ``SSL Termination`` section of :file:`records.config`
+2. Edit the following variables in the :ref:`records-config-ssl-termination` section of :file:`records.config`

    -  :ts:cv:`proxy.config.http.server_ports`